prestodb/presto/presto-docs/src/main/sphinx/clients/superset.rst

    displayed, continue.

-   Note: If your Presto server is running locally, ``localhost`` may not resolve DNS successfully from the Superset docker-compose launched instance to the local Presto server.
+   Note: If your Presto server is running locally, ``localhost`` may not resolve DNS successfully from the Superset docker compose launched instance to the local Presto server.
 Replace ``<Presto-IP-address>`` with your system's actual IP address.